Makenzy Robbe

-Makenzy Allyson Robbe (born February 25, 1994) is an American professional soccer player who plays as a forward or midfielder for San Diego Wave FC of the National Women's Soccer League (NWSL).
+Makenzy Allyson Robbe (born February 25, 1994) is an American professional soccer player who plays as a forward or midfielder for the Houston Dash of the National Women's Soccer League (NWSL).
+She played college soccer for the Virginia Cavaliers, for which she is the all-time top scorer, before being drafted by the Western New York Flash in the second round of the 2016 NWSL College Draft.

-Robbe played collegiately for the Virginia Cavaliers, for which she is the all-time top scorer.
-She was drafted by the Western New York Flash in the second round of the 2016 NWSL College Draft and won an NWSL Championship in her rookie season.
-She later played for the North Carolina Courage, winning an additional championship title as well as two NWSL Shields.
-Robbe has also previously played for the Chicago Red Stars, Utah Royals FC, and on loan for Danish club HB Køge and Australian club Adelaide United FC.
+With the Flash, Robbe won an NWSL Championship in her rookie season.
+She then played for the North Carolina Courage, winning an additional championship title as well as two NWSL Shields.
+Robbe has also played for the Chicago Red Stars, Utah Royals FC, and on loan for Danish club HB Køge and Australian club Adelaide United FC.
+She has spent the largest part of her career with the San Diego Wave, where she contributed to an NWSL Shield win in 2023.

 Early life

 Robbe was raised in Chino Hills, California.
 After originally participating in dance, she committed herself to soccer as a teenager.
 Robbe attended Ruben S. Ayala High School, where she led the team to the CIF Division 3 championship match in 2017.
 She also played club soccer for ECNL team Slammers FC.